AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 - Toggle unread status of page in the json, and highlight it if true, turn it false and save when opened.
 - Every time the taccuino is called, the script reads the json file and either uses it directly or makes a ==Taccuino== object.

+## Refactor
+- [ ] Take out zorders if possible
+- [ ] Fix the way pages look for the title in the dictionary to use the key
+- [ ] make the forward and backward flags not jump around so much
+- [ ] fix left and right question pages duplication

 ## VFX
 - [x] main menu still uses corner button
 - [ ] Fix the mouse focus problem, ask on the discord ⏫
+- [ ] fix the exclamation reloading when the page is clicked
 - [ ] Review generale estetica alla fine 🔽
 - [ ] toggle button stays big and changes color while notes are open?
 	- [ ] Make the toggle button behave decently somehow